- Users complain of getting a Microsoft account needs updating error while using their apps.

 - The steps below cover instances where you need to fix your Microsoft account on a desktop, as well as on a mobile.

-Occasionally, when trying to access various Microsoft apps (such as Windows Mail or Calendar) you might get the following message: You need to fix your Microsoft account.
+Occasionally, when trying to access various Microsoft apps (such as Windows Mail or Calendar) you might get the following message: We need to fix your Microsoft account.

 A variation of the message might say that your account needs updating.
 Which will prevent you from accessing the respective apps.

-The problem affects both desktop and mobile versions of Windows 10, so today we’re going to show you how to fix this problem.
+The Microsoft account problem affects both desktop and mobile versions of Windows 10, so today we’re going to show you how to fix it.
+But first, let’s see why this happens in the first place.

 What can I do to fix my Microsoft account?